At which campus can I study this program?

 Both advisers and advisees share responsibility for making the advising relationship succeed.
 By encouraging their advisees to become engaged in their education, to meet their educational goals, and to develop the habit of learning, advisers assume a significant educational role.
 The advisee's unit of enrollment will provide each advisee with a primary academic adviser, the information needed to plan the chosen program of study, and referrals to other specialized resources.

 University Park, PA 16802

-Students in the Deafness and Hearing Studies Minor may be inspired to pursue advanced degrees in audiology, teaching of the hearing impaired, instruction of American Sign Language, American Sign Language interpreters, vocational rehabilitation, special education, or counseling.
+Students in the Deafness and Hearing Studies Minor may be inspired to pursue advanced degrees in audiology, teaching of students who are deaf and hard of hearing, instruction of American Sign Language, American Sign Language interpreters, vocational rehabilitation, special education or counseling.

 MORE INFORMATION ABOUT POTENTIAL CAREER OPTIONS FOR GRADUATES WITH A MINOR IN DEAFNESS AND HEARING STUDIES